-Personally, I would recommend investing in a premium quality theme, and preferably one that has been pre-styled for WooCommerce.
+Personally, I would recommend investing in a premium quality theme, preferably one that has been pre-styled for WooCommerce.

-I almost always recommend using premium quality themes just for the support and updates you get with paid themes.
-This is important as you’ll want to have a well coded, robust, secure, and reliable website your customers can use without breaking.
+I almost always recommend using premium-quality themes just for the support and updates you get with paid themes.
+This is important as you’ll want to have a well-coded, robust, secure, and reliable website your customers can use without breaking.

 If you’re really wanting to use a free theme, however, you might be interested in checking out WooCommerce’s Storefront theme.

 Installing a theme is very easy.
-From your WordPress admin dashboard navigate to Appearance > Themes > Add New Theme > Choose File > Upload > Activate theme.
+From your WordPress admin dashboard navigate to Appearance > Themes > Add New Theme > Choose File > Upload > Activate the theme.

 If you need professional help with website design, customization, and even branding for your e-commerce website, click here to see how I can help you with this.

 Once you have your WooCommerce-friendly theme installed, activated, and set up, it’s time to add some useful plugins to improve functionality.